Lead paint removal from a home in New Orleans (AN/Bart Everson)

 Muslim students on a field trip in Uganda (AN/John Heilprin)

 July 29, 2020

-(AN) — Government officials inflicted almost half of all the violence suffered by people risking grave dangers to transit through North Africa for a chance at news lives in Europe, the U.N. refugee agency and Danish Refugee Council reported on Wednesday.
+A new report found government officials inflicted almost half the violence suffered by people risking grave dangers to transit through North Africa for Europe.

 An instructional sign in Zermatt, Switzerland (AN/John Heilprin)

 The coronavirus pandemic is the worst global public health emergency to be declared under a 13-year-old international law for deadly disease outbreaks.

 U.S. Secretary of State Mike Pompeo, left, meets with U.K. Foreign Secretary Dominic Raab in London (AN/Ronny Przysucha)